 \section{Periodic Hexagonal lattice model}

 We consider the periodic hexagonal lattice model shown in Fig.~\ref{Fig:hex_lattices}(a).
 Each lattice point pair of color white and grey are labeled by $(l_x,l_y)$ which is defined from the $(x,y)$ positions of the lattice pairs as: $(x,y)=(a\cdot l_x,b \cdot l_y)$, where $a$ and $b$ are the lattice vectors.
-We define the dimension of the lattice as $L_x=\max(l_x)+1$ and $L_y=\max(l_y)+1$, such that the number of lattice sites is $N=2 L_x L_y$.
-When providing numerical results, we only consider hexagonal lattice models with parameters $L_x=L_y=L$ in the range $4\leq L \leq 18$ for even $L$.
+We define the lattice size using the parameters $L_x=\max(l_x)+1$ and $L_y=\max(l_y)+1$, such that the number of lattice sites is $N=2 L_x L_y$.

 All lattices, both periodic and non-periodic, can be divided into sections in a number of different ways using either one type or several different types of tiles.
 The lattice sections influence both the Trotter error norm, $W_{\mathrm{h}}$, the parallelizability and the per-Trotter-step gate count.
 The effect of $W_h$ is however insignificant relative to the total Trotter error norm $W_{\mathrm{tile}}$.
-Therefore, in order to construct efficient hopping Hamiltonian decompositions we focus on two aspects: 1) minimizing the number of sections to improve parallelizability and 2) minimizing the number of tiles in each section to reduce gate counts (assuming we use $S_1$, $S_2$, $C_4$ and $S_4)$.
+Therefore, to construct efficient hopping Hamiltonian decompositions we focus on two aspects: 1) minimizing the number of sections to improve parallelizability and 2) minimizing the number of tiles in each section to reduce gate counts (assuming we use $S_1$, $S_2$, $C_4$ and $S_4)$.